-As legislative and administrative assistant to Senator Paul Douglas during the 1950s and 1960s, Howard Shuman helped carry the banner for civil rights, fought against oil and gas interests, and promoted many other liberal issues on Senator Douglas' agenda.
+As legislative and administrative assistant to Senator Paul H. Douglas during the 1950s and 1960s, Howard Shuman helped carry the banner for civil rights, fought against oil and gas interests, and promoted many other liberal issues on Senator Douglas's agenda.
 During the 1970s he continued the legislative battle while on the staff of Senator William Proxmire, supporting "Truth in Lending" laws and opposing the SST.
-As a specialist in economic issues, Shuman also observed the evolution of the federal budget process through his close associations with the Senate Appropriations, Finance, and Budget committees and with the Joint Economic Committee.
+As a specialist in economic issues, Shuman also observed the evolution of the federal budget process through his close associations with the Senate Appropriations, Finance, and Budget Committees and with the Joint Economic Committee.

 Scholarly citation: "Howard E. Shuman, Legislative and Administrative Assistant to Senators Paul Douglas and William Proxmire, 19551982," Oral History Interviews, July 22 to October 22, 1987, Senate Historical Office, Washington, D.C.

 Disclaimer: The Senate Historical Office has a strong commitment to oral history as an important part of its efforts to document institutional change over time.
 Oral histories are a natural component to historical research and enhance the archival holdings of the Senate and its members.
 Oral histories represent the personal recollections and opinions of the interviewees, however, and should not be considered as the official views or opinions of the U.S. Senate, of the Senate Historical Office, or of other senators and/or staff members.
 The transcripts of these oral histories are made available by the Senate Historical Office as a public service.